 GREATER CHANCES OF EMPLOYMENT

-Additionally, through this new law, students are given a two-year extension for the jobseeker’s permit.
+Additionally, this new law gives students a two-year extension for the jobseeker’s permit.
 This allows them to look for work in Finland after graduating from their respective studies.

 “With seamless permit practices, the Government wants to make it easier for international students and researchers to stay in Finland.
 The new law will enable those who have studied here to look for work and will make Finland a more attractive destination for international experts,” Minister of Employment Tuula Haatainen said in a statement.